Chief Minister of Telangana

-The chief minister of Telangana is the chief executive of the Indian state of Telangana.
-In accordance with the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
-Following elections to the Telangana Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
-The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+The Chief Minister of Telangana is the head of government of the Indian state of Telangana.
+As per the Constitution of India, the governor of Telangana is the state's de jure head, but de facto executive authority rests with the chief minister, a template applicable to all other Indian states.
+Following elections to the Telangana Legislative Assembly, the governor usually invites the political party (or a coalition of political parties) with a majority of assembly seats to form the government in the state.
+The governor appoints the chief minister, whose council of ministers is collectively responsible to the assembly.
+Given that they have the confidence of the assembly, the chief minister's term is for five years, renewable, and is subject to no term limits.
+Usually, the chief minister also serves as the leader of the house in the legislative assembly.

-Since the state's creation on 2 June 2014, Telangana has had two chief ministers, the first belonged to Telangana Rashtra Samithi party, its founder and former Union Minister of Labour and Employment K. Chandrashekar Rao was the inaugural holder of the office who sworn in two times by winning the 2014 and 2018 assembly elections consecutively.
-The current chief minister is Revanth Reddy of the Indian National Congress since 7 December 2023.

-History

-The state of Telangana was officially formed on 2 June 2014.
-Kalvakuntla Chandrashekar Rao was elected as the first chief minister of Telangana, following elections in which the Telangana Rashtra Samithi party secured a majority.
-Rao was re-elected to office in 2018.
-Following the 2023 election, Revanth Reddy of the Indian National Congress was elected as chief minister.
+Following the enactment of the Andhra Pradesh Reorganisation Act, 2014, the state of Telangana was officially formed on 2 June 2014.
+Following the 2014 assembly elections, Kalvakuntla Chandrashekar Rao of the Telangana Rashtra Samithi, was elected as the first chief minister of Telangana.
+He was re-elected to a second term in office after the elections in 2018.
+The incumbent chief minister is Revanth Reddy of the Indian National Congress since 7 December 2023.